hate-crew-member-41/Podiynyk/ideas.md

 # User

+## Local copy

 There is a local copy of the user's data.
+This saves a ton of reads.

+## Account management

+It is possible to manage the account even without the group specified.
+That is, merge the group identification process with Home, show the group id form instead of the sections until the group id is given.